 #2.
 My1Login has included multi-factor authentication to make sure no one accesses your secure account and sensitive credentials without your permission.

 You can use Google authenticator, Yubico, public key tokens, and even local biometric system to protect your account further.

 #3.
-My1Login is available on every device.
+My1Login is accessible on web browsers and mobile devices.
 Whether you use a Windows or Mac computer or an Android or iOS smartphone, it works well everywhere.